01candanedo/Password-Manager/README.md

 # password-manager

-## About
-Originally created in August 2019 by @01candanedo, this C++ source code provided a local password management solution.
-Over time, technology evolves,>

 ## New Features

 ### Vue.js Integration:
-We've rebuilt the password manager from the ground up using Vue.js, a progressive JavaScript framework, to provide a more dynamic and intuitive user >
+We've rebuilt the password manager from the ground up using Vue.js, a progressive JavaScript framework, to provide a more dynamic and intuitive user.

 ### Enhanced Security:
-While maintaining the core security principles of the original version, our Vue.js-powered password manager offers additional layers of encryption an>
+While maintaining the core security principles of the original version, our Vue.js-powered password manager offers additional layers of encryption.

 ### Improved User Interface:
 Enjoy a modern and responsive interface designed to streamline your password management experience.
-With Vue.js, we've prioritized simplicity and usa>

 ## Recommended IDE Setup